dudududu12138/GGCPan/README.md

 # GGCPan: A graph-modeled gastric cancer pangenome
 ## Introduction
 We introduced a graph-based pangenome called GGCPan as a reference for gastric cancer, and systematically compared the results with those traditional genomics studies using the human reference genome or a linear pangenome as the references.
+This is our construction method and the analysis pipeline.
 ## GGCPan Construction
 ```
 bash construct.sh